Average Handle Time: Strategies for Improving AHT in Your Call Center

 Formula to Calculate Average Handle Time

-Example of the Average Handle Time Formula
+Average Handle Time Formula Example

 In June, Company A's total interaction time was 12,000 minutes for 2,500 calls, resulting in an AHT of 4.8 minutes.